nghi-truyen/Flight-Data-Analysis/README.md

 $ pip install lifelines

-The notebook file include all of codes for the simulation process as well as the graphs to visualize.
+The notebook file includes all of codes for the simulation process as well as the graphs to visualize.

 The input.txt file is to calibrate the parameters of simulation: